rainbowdesign/OxygenNotIncluded-Mods/GodtoolScenariosNuclearPowerMod/readme.md

     - **Nuclear Power Mod** is the script for the same named mod.
 Is enabled by default but does litte without the mod.
     - **Sick world** generates sickness from time to time in the World.
     - **Water grow Mod** Water will get more and more.
 Makes normal games easier, Makes Aquantic worlds Dangerous.

+- **Sidenotes**
+    - The tools are not finished and still improved.
+There are some particular feature missing but they work.